OttawaCloudConsulting/aws-boto3-script-runner/README.md

 cd <repository-directory>
 ```

-2. **Create the `entrypoint.sh` Script**: Ensure that the `entrypoint.sh` script is present in the repository directory with the following content:
+2. **Create the `entrypoint-python.sh` Script**: Ensure that the `entrypoint-python.sh` script is present in the repository directory with the following content:

 ```bash
 #!/bin/bash